electrode-io/electrode-native/docs/cli/compat-check.md

-**MiniApp(s) compatibility checking**
+## `ern compat-check`
+#### Description

-This command allows to check the compatibility of one or more `MiniApp(s)` wtih a given native application version.
+* Check the compatibility of one or more MiniApps with a given native application version.

-Upon successful execution, this command will display a compatibility report indicating if the `MiniApp(s)` is/are compatible with the given native application version, as well as a formatted table, listing all compatible dependency and their versions as well as incompatible dependencies to help you precisely pinpoint what are the problematic non compatible native dependencies, if any.
+* Display a compatibility report indicating if the MiniApps are compatible with the given native application version
+* Display a formatted table listing all compatible dependencies and their versions as well as incompatible dependencies to help you pinpoint any problematic non-compatible native dependencies

-### Command
+#### Syntax

-#### `ern compat-check`
+`ern compat-check`

-Check the compatibility of the current `MiniApp` with a native application version.
+* You can run the `ern compat-check` command without arguments if you are in a MiniApp directory.
-Running this command without any arguments will assume that the command is executed from within a `MiniApp` directory and will run compatibility checks for this `MiniApp`.
-If that is not the case, the command will log an error and exit.
+* If you run the `ern compat-check` command without arguments and you are not in a MiniApp directory, the command logs an error and exits.

-#### `ern compat-check <miniapp>`
+`ern compat-check <miniapp>`

-Check the compatibility of a given `MiniApp` with a native application version.
+* Check the compatibility of a specified MiniApp with a native application version
-The `MiniApp` can be any valid `yarn` package descriptor, you can even use git or file system path schemes.
+The MiniApp can be any valid Yarn package descriptor or you can use Git or other file system path scheme.

-#### `ern compat-check --miniapps/-m`
+**Options**

+`--miniapps/-m`

-Check the compatibility of one or more `MiniApp(s)` with a native application version.
+* Check the compatibility of one or more MiniApps with a native application version
-The `MiniApp(s)` can be any valid `yarn` package descriptor(s), you can even use git or file system path schemes.
+The MiniApps can be any valid Yarn package descriptor or you can use Git or other file system path scheme.

-#### `ern compat-check --descriptor/-d`
+`--descriptor/-d`

+* Check the compatibility of one or more MiniApps with a native application version
-Specify the native application version, as a `complete native application descriptor` for which to check compatibility with the `MiniApp(s)`
+Specify the native application version as a *complete native application descriptor* for which to check compatibility with the MiniApps